cxw620/rust-polyglot/docs/cargo.rst

 embeddable into other build systems, csrgo does not expose the interfaces necessary to do this well.
 It's hard to know when to rerun cargo and when cargo's outputs changed.
-It's hard to get cargo build precisely what's needed. cargo likes to manage concurrenncy itself.
+It's hard to get cargo to build precisely what's needed.
 If you want to run cargo inside ``make``, you will need to resort to stamp files, and live with it sometimes doing unecessary work.

 It is not possible to have a
-completely local (unpublished) dependency without hardcoding the path on the local filesystem baked into the depending packages' source tree.
+completely local (unpublished) dependency without baking the path on the local filesystem into the depending packages' source tree.

 ``nailing-cargo`` and other tools may help with some of these issues.